 Animal welfare is the responsibility of every researcher and animal technician who uses the Biological Services Facility, but is the formal day-to-day responsibility of the Named Animal Care and Welfare Officer (NACWO).
 This officer is independent from the scientific programme and reports directly to the establishment license holder on a monthly basis (and at any other time as required).

 The health and well-being of every animal, either as stock or currently involved in an experiment, is assessed at least once every day (and often more frequently) by our trained team of technicians, in conjunction with the researchers themselves.
-Veterinary advice and care is provided by the Named Veterinary Surgeon (currently from the Royal Veterinary College, London), an expert in health issues relating to small laboratory rodents.
+Veterinary advice and care is provided by the Named Veterinary Surgeon (currently from the Royal Veterinary College, London), an expert in health issues relating to small laboratory animals.

 The Named Veterinary Surgeon visits monthly for routine inspection of the entire facility and is on call 24/7 and 365 days per year to attend to any issue as required.
 Since January 2014, the Home Office also requires that a formal health assessment of every animal under experimentation is performed and recorded daily and reported in the Annual Return of Procedures.